LongNguyenKL/diversity-impact-on-education-project/README.md

 ![DID](https://github.com/LongNguyenKL/diversity-impact-on-education-project/blob/main/assets/did.png)

+## Documentation
+* ProjectEdSurvey.R: the source code of the study, including all the processes and analysis.
+* report_childk5p.edited.docx: the final report of the study.
+* project_report.pptx: summarized report using PowerPoint slides.
+* EdSurvey-ECLS.pds: detailed description of the longitudinal study by NCES.

 ## Dataset
 The project leveraged data from the **Early Childhood Longitudinal Studies (ECLS) kindergarten cohort of 2010-11** collected by the US Department of Education and the National Center for Educational Statistics (NCES).

-Key characteristics of the dataset:
-* **Scope:** The ECLS program provides extensive data on child development, school readiness, and early school experiences, including various factors like family, school, and community.
+The ECLS program provides extensive data on child development, school readiness, and early school experiences, including various factors like family, school, and community.
+Each child record contains assessment data, questionnaires, weights, imputation flags, and administrative variables.
-* **Cohort:** The study specifically analyzed data from 18,174 children, tracking them from Fall 2010 to Spring 2016 (kindergarten to fifth grade).
-* **Content:** Each child record contains assessment data, questionnaires, weights, imputation flags, and administrative variables.
 The raw dataset is expansive, containing 18,174 rows and 26,061 columns.

 ## Key Features (Steps Conducted in the Project)
 The project involved extensive data preparation and a robust analytical approach: